Inference on Variable Importance for Treatment Effect Heterogeneity: Shapley Values and Beyond: Discussion

 \section{Discussion}

 A key strength of our approach lies in its ability to perform inference on the parameter regularized through an RKHS embedding, facilitating robust hypothesis testing in the challenging context of zero-importance evaluation.
 While the inference is tailored to the regularized parameter, tests of the null hypothesis of no importance remain valid and equivalent when applied to the original parameter provided the kernel of the RKHS is universal.
-However, the confidence sets obtained around the regularized parameter cannot be translated in a straightforward manner into confidence sets around the initial parameter of interest, which may pose difficulties when trying to interpret them.